portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

 ### Data model / Reference data model / Common Data Models
 - A Data Model is an abstract model that organizes information entities and standardizes how they relate to one another and to the real world.
 The model provides a standard means by which data may be described, categorized and also shared.
 - Data Model contains relationships between tables that which addresses cardinality and nullability of the relationships.
-- The main constructs of a Data Model are Entities (terms or instances), Attributes (properties) and Relationships.
-Entities can be the subject of properties and relationships.
-Properties and relationships can be the subject of other properties and relationships.
+- The main constructs of a Data Model are Entities (terms or instances) and Attributes.
+  - Attributes can represent Properties and Relationships.
+  - Entities can be the subject of attributes (properties and relationships).
+  - Properties and relationships can be the subject of other properties and relationships.
-  - Entities:
+  - **Entities**:
     - Entities represent a thing.
     - Entities include a semantic type that describes the type of thing represented by the entity.
     - Some examples of entities are: person, company, building, ship, container...
-  - Attributes:
+  - **Attributes**:
     - Attributes are properties of entities.
     - A property is a combination of an attribute and its value.
     - Attributes describe the current state of the entity they belong to.
-    - Attributes can also provide information on the interactions between entities.
-    - Each implementation defines its minimal set of attributes.
     - Some nested properties of properties are called metadata.
 They describe what is the functionality provided by an attribute to the user or a system that reads the attribute.
     - Metadata is data that describes data.
-    - Some examples of attributes are: address, type of ship, temperature,...
-And some examples of metadata are: date created, accuracy,...
-  - Relationships:
-    - In a Data Model there are relationships between their entities.
-    - Relationships can be expressed as new types of attributes intended to link one entity to another entity.
+    - Attributes can also provide information on the interactions between entities.
+Relationships are new types of attributes intended to link one entity to another entity.
     - In some implementations, a relationship is expressed by means of a special attribute with a special value (relationship’s object), that is a URI which points to another entity.
+    - Each implementation defines its minimal set of attributes.
+    - Some examples of attributes are for specify:
+      - properties, like address, type of ship, temperature,...
+      - metadata, like date created, accuracy,...
-    - For example, a container ship carries several containers and and several packages are stuffed on a container.
+      - relationships, like a container ship carries several containers and and several packages are stuffed on a container.

 - There are several data models and each one establishes the minimun information for defining their entities and attributes, for example:
   1. The Dublin Core Metadata Initiative (DCMI).